World's nuclear arsenals on the rise as concerns grow over China and North Korea - KESQ

 By Heather Chen, CNN

-The world’s biggest powers might have once pledged to work toward a world without nuclear powers, but global stockpiles are expected to rise over the coming decade, according to a new report.
+The world’s biggest powers might have once pledged to work toward a world without nuclear weapons, but global stockpiles are expected to rise over the coming decade, according to a new report.

 “There are clear indications that the reductions that have characterized global nuclear arsenals since the end of the cold war have ended,” the Stockholm International Peace Research Institute (SIPRI) said in a report Monday.